KangsLi/DGANDDI/README.md

 -  train_on_fold.py —— contains codes for cross-validation.

 ### Multi-DDI-Prediction
 This folder contains the source code files and dataset for multi-class DDI prediction problem.
-The details of each file are similary to binary case.
+The details of each file are similar to binary case.